Hokkaido's Osechi is eaten on New Year's Eve! Unusual Hokkaido Osechi Situation and 8 Classic Osechi|Domingo

 Chawanmushi is often served as an accompaniment to Osechi, but the contents and taste are a little different in Hokkaido.
 For example, sweetened chestnuts are used instead of ginkgo nuts, and lily roots are used.
 Lily root used in chawanmushi is in season from December, and most of the lily root distributed throughout Japan comes from Hokkaido.
 Therefore, there are many opportunities to include it in chawanmushi.
 The chawanmushi itself is also characterized by its slightly sweet taste.

 Ozoni" decorates the New Year's table along with Osechi dishes.
-Hokkaido's osechi dishes often reflect the environment in Hokkaido, but in the case of ozoni, the flavor and the rice cake used in the dish are completely different depending on the origin of the dish.
+Hokkaido's osechi dishes often reflect the local environment, but in the case of ozoni, the flavor and the rice cake used in the dish are completely different depending on the origin of the dish.
 For example, not only is it salty, soy-sauce, or miso-flavored, but there are also round, square, and red bean paste rice cakes, the varieties of which are too numerous to count.

 Because immigrants came to Japan from all over the country during the Meiji era (1868-1912), ozoni from all over the country were gathered together, and even the houses next door had different flavors of ozoni.
 Furthermore, over time, ozoni have been updated.
 Today, ozoni based on their respective roots are eaten in every household.

-Let's have a party!
-Hokkaido's New Year's Eve is a time to have fun!
+Hokkaido's New Year's Eve is the time to enjoy it!

 Writer Profile